mediaurl/mediaurl-js/README.md

 Listening on 3000
 ```

+**2. Start the app**

+MediaURL addons are currently compatible with different client apps like [WATCHED](https://www.watched.com/).
+It's most easy to start the desktop app on your computer.

-**2. Enable developer mode**
+**3. Enable developer mode**

-In order to install addons in the MediaURL app, you first need to _unlock_ it:
+In order to install addons in your app, you may first need to _unlock_ it:

-1. Open the MediaURL app, go to settings and make sure the **Developer mode** is enabled.
+1. Open the app, go to the **Settings** screen and make sure the **Developer mode** is enabled.
 2. Go to the addon manager and deactivate the bundle addon if there is one active.
-3. To make things more clean and easy, disabled all currently activated addons.
+If you like you also can disable all other activated addons.

-**3. Add your addon**
+**4. Add your addon**

-1. Find the local IP of your computer.
-   _(TODO: Tutorial on how to do this on different OS)_
-2. Go to the **Add Addon** screen, where you can enter an URL.
+1. Navigate to the **Add Addon** screen, where you can enter an URL.
+2. If you are running the app on the same computer as the addon is running, just type `localhost`.

-3. Enter the IP address of your computer.
-For example `192.168.1.123`.
+   If you are on another device, you need to find the IP address of your computer (for example `192.168.1.123`), and enter it on the input box.

-   _On local IP addresses, the port `3000` as well as some other default ports are omitted, so it's enough to only enter your IP._
+   _Note: On local IP addresses, the port `3000` as well as some other default ports are omitted, so it's enough to only enter your IP._

-Go to the start screen and you should see a dashboard of your addon.
+Go to the start screen and you should see a your addon in action.

 ### Modify your addon

 Open the `src/index.ts` file in your editor and start playing around.
 The server will restart automatically once you saved a file.

-To reload for screens in the app, swipe down until a refresh symbol appears.
-After the refresh your changes should appear.
+To reload screens in the app, swipe down until a refresh symbol appears.
+On the desktop app, press the refresh button on the top right corner.
+After the refresh, your changes should appear.

-When you change the metadata of your addon (like addin a new `item` or `source` handler, or adding new item types to your addon), you need to refresh the addon.
-To do this, go to the _addon manager_, click on it (I) symbol on the right side of your addon.
-Within the "addon detail screen", swipe down to refreh your addon.
+When you change the metadata of your addon (like adding a new `item` or `source` handler, or adding new item types to your addon), you need to refresh the addon.
+To do this, go to the _addon manager_, click on the `(I)` symbol on the right side of your addon.
+Once you see the addon details, swipe down to refreh.

 ### Documentation

 Much of our documentation is in our code.
-Depending on your editor you should see much of the documentation while writing or when hovering a variable or function.
+Depending on your editor you should see most of the documentation while writing or when hovering a variable or function.

 Please also check out our object schema here: https://www.mediaurl.io/swagger